Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/access-control.md

 <!-- TODO: Improve this.
 It looks boring. -->

-- `ability.ts`: It exports the `Ability` instance of CASL.
-It will read initial ability from themeConfig.
-It will also try to fetch any ability from localStorage and if found it will use ability fetched from localStorage rather than initial ability.
-This will help in persisting the ability between browser window reload/close.
-- `AppAbility.ts`: This is only available in our TypeScript template.
-It contains available actions & subjects in your app.
+- `index.ts`: It will read the abilities from `userAbilityRules` cookie and will define `initialAbility` using `userAbilityRules`. then, it will initialize `CASL` in our template with `initialAbility`.
+- `ability.ts`: It exports the `Ability` instance of `CASL` for defining abilities.
+In typescript version, It also exports types for `Actions` and `Subjects`.
 - `shims-ability.d.ts`: This is only available in our TypeScript template.
 This file is shims file for CASL.
-- `useAppAbility.ts`: This is only available in our TypeScript template.
-This file contains `useAppAbility` composable for ease so you don't have to import `AppAbility` from `AppAbility.ts` file.
+- `useAbility.ts`:  This file provides `useAbility` composable for ease so you don't have to import `ability` from `ability.ts` file.

-:::tip `useAbility` vs `useAppAbility`
+:::tip `useAbility`
-CASL provides `useAbility` composable but it requires providing `AppAbility` type as generic so when you use it you need two imports like `useAppAbility.ts` file.

-Whereas, with `useAppAbility` you need single import statement.
-Hence, it is **recommended** to use `useAppAbility` instead of `useAbility`.

-This is straight from official CASL docs [here](https://casl.js.org/v6/en/package/casl-vue#composition-api).
+By default, CASL provides a `useAbility` composable, but using it directly would require us to import a `ability` type from `ability.ts` file every time we use it.
+To avoid this, we've defined our custom `useAbility` composable in `useAbility.ts` file.

+Now, whenever we need to use the `useAbility` in our templates, we simply import it from `useAbility.ts` file.This way, we don't have to worry about importing additional type  every time we work with abilities in our application.

 :::

 ## Using ACL